-We decided to go chic camping on the French Riviera during the peak summer season.
+We decided to go glamping on the French Riviera during the peak summer season.
 Although we had embarked on this glorious adventure without a map nor reservations of any kind, I had highlighted a few destinations and a general itinerary.

 I had read about the Porquerolles islands and we planned on visiting the main one.
 However, upon checking in at the four-star International Campsite on Hyeres, we were advised to explore Port-Cros instead.